 In the Commonwealth Games 2010, Deepika won the gold medal not only in the individual event but also played an important role in winning the gold medal for the recurve team.
 Whenever the history of archery competition at the Commonwealth Games will be discussed, recurve archer Deepika Kumari will definitely be remembered for her golden performance in 2010.
 Deepika Kumari won the silver medal in the archery competition held in Istanbul in 2011 and also won the silver medal in the competition held in Japan in 2012.
 He was given the Arjuna Award for this achievement.

 Deepika Kumari was given the Padma Shri award by President Pranab Mukherjee in 2016.

 Deepika Kumari along with her husband Atanu Das won the gold medal in the final of the mixed team competition of the Archery World Cup being held in Paris on Sunday.
 The Indian pair of husband and wife defeated Jeff Van Den Berg and Gabriella Schauleser 5-3 of the Netherlands to give India its third gold medal of the competition.
 Deepika Kumari won the gold medal in the singles competition by defeating Russia’s opponent 6-0.

 Earlier, Dipika teamed up with Ankita Bhagat and Komolika Bari in the team event as the Indian recurve team won the gold medal with a comfortable 5-1 victory over Mexico.
 Deepika Kumari has been instrumental in helping the women’s team get its second consecutive gold medal at the World Cup this year.

-Every Indian is proud of the achievements of Deepika Kumari but we should not forget that there is still lack of better sports facilities in India due to which so many promising players are left behind.
+Every Indian is proud of the achievements of Deepika Kumari but we should not forget that there is still a lack of better sports facilities in India due to which so many promising players are left behind.
 If India also faces better sports than other countries of the world.
-If the facilities are made available to its players, then India will also appear higher in the medal tally in a competition like Olympics.
+If the facilities are made available to its players, then India will also appear higher in the medal tally in a competition like the Olympics.